-Truck driving school is expensive; the average cost of training is nearly $4,000.
+Truck driver training is expensive; the average cost of training is nearly $7,000.
 I’ll show you just a few ways to finance your new career.

 Federal Grants – Sometimes referred to as Gift Aid, certain people qualify for grants which do not have to be repaid.
 Grants are often given to individuals with low income, people who have served in the military, and much more.
-You can fill out a FAFSA to see what grants you are eligible for or visit Grants.gov.
+You can fill out a FAFSA for trucking school financing to see what grants you are eligible for or visit.
 The amount of a grant given depends on the individual’s needs.

 Workforce Investment Act – Passed in 1998, the allots federal funds that are used to help train disadvantaged and dislocated adult workers and youth.

-Veterans Employment and Training – If you are a veteran, you can take advantage of the Vets programs which provides funds to train veterans, reservists, and National Guard members.
+Veterans Employment and Training – If you are a veteran, you can take advantage federal student loan programs of the which provides funds to train veterans, reservists, and National Guard members.

-Vocational Rehabilitation – If you are a veteran with service-related disabilities, you may qualify for The Department of Veterans Affair’s Veterans Benefits Administration’s Vocational Rehabilitation and Employment (VR&E).
-The program provides disabled vets with vocational rehabilitation which enables vets to retrain for a job in the workforce.
+Vocational Rehabilitation – If you are a veteran with service-related disabilities, you may qualify for The Department of Veterans Affair’s Veterans Benefits Administration’s Vocational Rehabilitation and Employment (VR&E) vocational rehabilitation which enables vets to retrain for a job in the workforce.

-Employer-Based Financing – Most truck driving companies offer employer-based truck school financing in which they will pay your tuition with a predetermined interest rate.
+Employer-Based Financing – Most CDL trucking schools offer employer-based truck school financing in which they will pay your tuition with a predetermined interest rate.
 The terms of the financing will vary with each company, so ask about them before signing with a trucking company.

-Tuition Reimbursement – There are many truck driving companies that will actually pay for your training if you agree to work for them after graduation.
+Tuition Reimbursement – There are many truck driving companies that will actually pay for your trucking school financing if you agree to work for them after graduation.
 There’s typically a minimum amount of time you must work for them in order to not have to pay the tuition back (generally two to three years).

-Of course the best way to find financing is to talk to the financial assistance counselor at the trucking school you wish to attend to find out what all your options are.
+Of course the best way to find financing is to talk to the financial assistance counselor at the CDL training school you wish to attend to find out what all your options are.
 They can help determine which would be best for you and your financial situation.